bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

 Informally, we use the term "entity" to refer to the conceptual entry in our [`World`]: all of the component data with the correct identifier, although it's very rare to use all of the data for a single entity at once.
 If you're an experienced programmer, you can reason about the [`World`] as something like a (very fast) [`HashMap`] from [`Entity`] to a collection of components.

+Internally, [`Entity`] is roughly shaped like a `u64`, with arbitrary (unique) bits.
+While it is possible to work with the [`Entity`] type directly, it should be treated as an opaque, black box key.
+Bevy makes no guarantees that exact entity assignment or storage behavior will be stable across any version boundary.

 [`Entity`]: https://docs.rs/bevy/latest/bevy/ecs/entity/struct.Entity.html
 [`HashMap`]: https://doc.rust-lang.org/std/collections/struct.HashMap.html
 [`World`]: https://docs.rs/bevy/latest/bevy/ecs/world/struct.World.html